Alamantus/little-library/README.md

 ### Gotchas

-If you are using a proxy server like NginX, be sure your server is set to allow uploads equal to or higher than what you have specified in `maxFileSize`!
+If you are using a proxy server like NginX (and you should), be sure your server is set to allow uploads equal to or higher than what you have specified in `maxFileSize`!
 In NginX, this amounts to adding `client_max_body_size 10M;` (or whatever your upload size is) to the `server` section of your `sites-enabled` entry!